ethereumjs/ethereumjs-monorepo/packages/client/README.md

 This project will be embedded in the EthereumJS ecosystem and many submodules already exist and can be used within the project, have a look e.g. at [ethereumjs-block](https://github.com/ethereumjs/ethereumjs-vm/tree/master/packages/block), [ethereumjs-vm](https://github.com/ethereumjs/ethereumjs-vm), the
 [merkle-patricia-tree](https://github.com/ethereumjs/merkle-patricia-tree) or the
-[ethereumjs-devp2p](https://github.com/ethereumjs/ethereumjs-devp2p) implementation.
+[ethereumjs-devp2p](https://github.com/ethereumjs/vm/packages/devp2p) implementation.
 Work needs to be done both within this repos and related libraries.

-Related issues are labelled with the `ethereumjs-client` label, see [here](https://github.com/search?utf8=%E2%9C%93&q=org%3Aethereumjs+label%3Aethereumjs-client&type=Issues&ref=advsearch&l=&l=) for an org-wide search.

 ## EthereumJS